Criticism of Islamism: Failure of Islamists in power

 In Iran the failure is seen not just in lack of support for Islamist government, but in the decline of the Islamic revival.
 "Mosques are packed" where Islamists are out of power, but "they empty out when Islamism takes power."
-In "Islamist Iran ... one almost never sees a person praying in the street."
+In Islamist-ruled Iran, "one almost never sees a person praying in the street."
 Islamic jurists, which form a politically privileged class in Iran "were generally treated with elaborate courtesy" in the early years of the revolution. "'Nowadays, clerics are sometimes insulted by schoolchildren and taxi drivers and they quite often put on normal clothes when venturing outside Qom."

-Disillusionment with what he calls the "faltering ideology" can also be found in Sudan, with Erbakan in Turkey, or in the Algerian guerilla war.
+Disillusionment with what he calls the "faltering ideology" can also be found in Sudan, with Necmettin Erbakan in Turkey, or in the Algerian guerilla war.

 Writing in 2020, Mustafa Akyol suggests a "Post-Islamist" backlash against Islamism among Muslim youth has come from all the "terrible things" that have happened in the Arab world recently "in the name of Islam" – such as the "sectarian civil wars in Syria, Iraq and Yemen".

 In Turkey, the "moderate Islamist" AKP (Justice and Development Party) government of President Tayyip Erdogan has been in power for nearly twenty years and worked assiduously to cultivate a new "pious generation."
 Yet a report by a local branch Turkey's Ministry of Education recently warned of a "spread of deism among the youth" even in state sponsored religious schools.
+Although AKP is described as an Islamist party in some media, party officials reject those claims.
+Turkey continues to be a secular country.
 (Akyol does not include Erdogan or his AKP party in any post-Islamist configuration.)
 Akyol quotes religious conservative (Temel Karamollaoglu) who broke with Erdogan government and warns of "an empire of fear, a dictatorship in Turkey by those who claim to represent religion," which is "pushing people away from the religion."
 Sociologist Mucahit Bilici describes Turkey having undergone an "organic secularization, entirely civic and happening not at the behest of, but in spite of, the state.
 It is the consequence of a local, indigenous enlightenment, a flowering of post-Islamist sentiment."